ballpor98/StellarxReact101/lab_guide.md

 Let's we explain about transaction parameters.

 - Source Account
   public key of stellar account to create this transaction.
 - Transaction Sequence Number
-bra~~
+  Order of transaction for each account.
+If your account sequence number is N. Next transaction sequence number must be N+1.
+Otherwise are invalid.
+- Base Fee
+  Fee for submit transaction to network.
+- Memo
+- Time Bounds
+  Transaction submition time bounds.
+If you submit transaction out of time bounds.
+Transaction will be invalid.

 ![alt text](https://raw.githubusercontent.com/ballpor98/StellarxReact101/dev/pic/Tx1.png)